-I’ve said before on this blog and I’ll say it again right now – when I say sleep training, I’m almost always referring to teaching the baby to fall asleep without your help.
+First we need to define sleep training in general.
+Which is teaching your baby to fall asleep without your help.
 My experience, both professional and personal, has shown me that (most) babies as young as 4–6 weeks are capable of falling asleep on their own.
-To get there, though, requires an EXTREMELY experienced parent or caretaker.
+To get there though requires an EXTREMELY experienced parent or caretaker.
 You couldn’t write a book that would explain every nuanced way to sleep train that early since there are many elements that vary so much from baby to baby.

-SO, besides the brain’s capability of consolidating daytime sleep into longer stretches, why else wait until 14 weeks to nap train?
-Because the brain is also starting to excrete melatonin at more regular (not random, like in newborns) intervals during the day at that age.
-The sun is doing its thing in regulating melatonin and it’s cousin, the circadian rhythm.
+So, besides the brain’s capability of consolidating daytime sleep into longer stretches, why else wait until 14 weeks to nap train?
+Because at that age the brain is also starting to excrete melatonin at more regular (not random, like in newborns) intervals during the day.
+The sun is doing its thing in regulating melatonin, and it’s cousin, the circadian rhythm.

 Nap training for 4-month-olds, 6-month-olds, and 8-month-olds